DamienBlanco/Valheim-on-AWS/README.md

 We will need to make some changes using the vim editor.
 Here is a quick guide for the commands we can use <https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started>

 Press escape to ensure you are in command mode, then press i to enter insert mode.
 You can navigate with arrow keys and input or delete text like normal.
-Edit the text by adding the extra export at the top, and make sure to change the server name and password as appropriate.
+Edit the text by adding the extra export at the top, and make sure to change the server name and password as appropriate. **At the time of writing "--crossplay" must be deleted from the script as it breaks the server**.
 When you are finished, hit escape to return to the command mode, and enter ":wq!" to save and quit.
 ```
 export TERM=xterm
 export templdpath=$LD_LIBRARY_PATH